49er (dinghy): Construction

 As a one design class, the 49er has two licensed suppliers, Mackay Boats in Oceania and Ovington in Europe.

 Hull

 The hull is made of Epoxy GRP and foam sandwich laminate with carbon fibre in high load areas.
 It includes two solid wings, also called racks, that clip into the side to increase righting moment of the trapezing crew.
 Its length was fixed at 4.99 metres because the ISAF brief for the high performance Olympic class dinghy called for a 5-metre boat, but Tokao Otani, a member of the development consortium, pointed out that there was a tariff in Japan for boats over 5 metres long.
 It has a fine entry to efficiently transition between the low speed displacement, and high speed planing modes.
 According to the International 49er class rules, the minimum hull weight including all permanent fittings can not be less than 94.0 kg.

-Racing

-49er and 49erFX racing is incredibly competitive.
-Teams race for Olympic glory, with the pinnacle sought being the Olympic Games every four years.
-Some of the biggest superstars of sailing have emerged from 49er sailing including: